 One feature common among industrial facilities is smokestacks.
 These fixed emission point sources are potential collection points to capture carbon that would otherwise enter the atmosphere as a greenhouse gas.
-Captured at the emissions point, there are at least three paths to treat CO_2 that mitigate greenhouse gas emissions to a greater or lesser degree:
+Captured at the emissions point, there are at least three paths to treat CO2 that mitigate greenhouse gas emissions to a greater or lesser degree:

-GEOLOGICAL STORAGE.
+Geological Storage.
 This is the conventional vision for carbon capture and storage (CCS), in which CO2 stack emissions are stored in underground geological formations.
 Initial investigations by the United State Geological Survey show meaningful potential for geological storage in Washington.122 In addition, the Pacific Northwest National Laboratory's research is showing previously unrealized potential for carbon storage in the flood basalts common in Washington's landscape.123

-CARBON REUSE.
+Carbon Reuse.
 CO_2 captured from smokestacks can be used as a source for carbon used to produce synthetic fuels.
 The vehicles or other energy consumers that eventually combust the synthetic fuels still end up emitting CO_2 to the atmosphere, but the carbon is used twice - rather than once - before being released.
 The climate benefit of the double use comes from the displacement of virgin fossil fuels that the vehicles would otherwise have used.

-BUILT ENVIRONMENT.
+Built Environment.
 Carbon in the captured CO2 can also be used as a component of novel construction materials that sequester the carbon in buildings, roads or other components of the built environment.
 This approach offers sequestration similar to geological storage, although the average duration of storage in construction materials might be lower than in the case of geological storage.
 Use in the built environment can encourage displacement of more emissions-intensive materials.

-- Continue support for research in Washington's geological storage potential for CO2. - Incorporate carbon capture, use and storage technologies in the portfolio of Centralized Technical Assistance.
+Continue support for research in Washington's geological storage potential for CO2.